Phileosopher/toolbox/information-visual.md

-# Tools for acquiring lots of visual information
+# Tools for wrangling lots of visual information

 ## Media Libraries